DS4PS/cpp-528-spr-2020/schedule.md

 This section introduces project management frameworks for data science.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/u77n2nKmIP0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Learning Objectives

 Once you have completed this section you will be able to:

-* describe principles of project management in the data science context
+* list key principles of project management in the data science context
+* identify popular project management systems like Kanban and CRISP-DS
+* apply key principles of the Kanban task system
+* begin building a repository optimized for effect project management

 <br>